-COVID-19 (coronavirus) has seen the economy take a nosedive that none of us could have predicted, and many Australians have been left with little choice but to take up the Federal Government’s early access to super scheme.
+The COVID-19 pandemic has had a profound effect on economic activity, and many Australians were left with little choice but to take up the Federal Government’s early access to super scheme.

-There are things you should consider before making the decision to access your super early, but one unfortunate consequence is that it may put the insurance cover inside your super at risk.
+While the scheme is now closed to new applications, one unfortunate consequence for those who decided to access their super early is that it may have put their insurance cover at risk.
 Read on to find out if your insurance could be affected.

 What is insurance inside super?

 Insurance inside super typically includes life insurance, total and permanent disablement (TPD) and temporary salary continuance insurance.
-It may be offered through your employer’s super plan, as cover negotiated for you and other employees.
+It may be offered through your employer’s super plan as cover they’ve negotiated for you and their other employees.

 Why could the insurance inside my super be at risk?

-It’s important to note that insurance terms and conditions may change over time as AMP continue to work with insurers to support our customers.
-However, here are some of the potential impacts to insurance inside your super:
+During this time, your insurance terms and conditions may have changed.
+While we continue to work with insurers to support our customers, it’s important to understand some of the potential impacts to the insurance inside your super:

-Making a withdrawal now will mean that your total super balance is reduced.
-If that results in a low super balance of less than $6000 there are a couple of different ways your insurance may be affected.
+Making a withdrawal means your total super balance is reduced.
+If that results in a super balance of less than $6000, there are a couple of different ways your insurance may be affected.

 - Zero account balance: If you withdraw a lump sum from your super and it leads to a zero-account balance, your super account will be closed, which means the insurance inside your super will be cancelled from the closure date.
 If this is the case, your super fund will contact you through an exit statement informing you about impacts to your insurance and any reinstatement options.
 See “Can I still make a claim?” below for more information.